Zeusproop/CountryWar-Minecraft-Plugin/README.md

 ## Installation

-1. Build the plugin using one of the methods above
-2. Copy `CountryWar.jar` to your server's `plugins` folder
+1. Copy `CountryWar.jar` to your server's `plugins` folder
-3. Restart your Minecraft server
+2. Restart your Minecraft server
-4. Configure in `plugins/CountryWar/config.yml`
+3. Configure in `plugins/CountryWar/config.yml`

 ## Commands